 The Air Force EFMP Respite Child Care Program is available for all service members stationed at an Air Force Base within the Continental United States (CONUS) as well as Hawaii and Alaska.
-Additionally, Child Care Aware® of America will attempt to locate a provider for all Air Force service members who are stationed at alternative locations in the Continental United States.
+Additionally, the Family Child-Care Coordinator (FCC): Ms. Lisa Kouri-Perraut 405-734-7190, will attempt to locate a provider for all Air Force service members who are stationed at Tinker AFB.

 How many hours of Respite Child Care can I qualify for?

 After recent authorization by Air Force Headquarters, all eligible Air Force families may receive up to 40 hours of respite child care per month.

 What is authorized in Air Force EFMP Respite Child Care?

 ◾ Up to 40 hours of respite child care per month

 ◾ Your choice of an approved* provider in your home, licensed Family Child Care home or child care center/special needs center

 *Approved providers have comprehensive background checks and pre-service training: CPR, First Aid, Medication Dispensation, and Child Abuse Recognition & Prevention as well as subject matter training in the care of children with special needs.

 How much will Air Force EFMP Respite Child Care cost my family?

 Respite Child Care is free to eligible families.